You have turned-in this assignment. You can review the lesson and see your previous answers.

 So we've been understanding the properties of different paint and how they can help us choose techniques and surfaces.

-We know that acrylic or oil paints can produce vibrant, opaque colours that can enhance visual impact and depth in the artwork just as we've seen today.
+We know that acrylic or oil paints can provide produce vibrant, opaque colors that can enhance visual impact and depth in the artwork just as we've seen today.

-And we know that artists can employ a coloured ground or base layer that sets the tone or mood of an artwork.
+And we know that artists can employ a colored ground or base layer that sets the tone or mood of an artwork.

-And that colour theory and understanding that in complimentary colours really supports the successful mixing to create a balanced palette with any paint.
+And that color theory and understanding that and complementary colors really supports the successful mixing to create a balanced palette with any paint.

-And lastly, that acrylic paints could be blended quickly before drying to create gradients and smooth transitions.
+And lastly, that acrylic paints can be blended quickly before drying to create gradients and smooth transitions.

-So we've learned a lot and hopefully you've had a lot of fun in experimenting and implying all this knowledge today.
+So we've learned a lot and hopefully you've had a lot of fun in experimenting and applying all this knowledge today.

 Well done and I hope to see you again soon.